BlackRock Inc. Has $2.95 Million Stake in Marker Therapeutics, Inc. (NASDAQ:MRKR)

 BlackRock Inc. decreased its holdings in Marker Therapeutics, Inc. (NASDAQ:MRKR) by 0.4% during the third quarter, Holdings Channel.com reports.
 The firm owned 1,963,223 shares of the company’s stock after selling 7,084 shares during the period.
 BlackRock Inc.’s holdings in Marker Therapeutics were worth $2,945,000 as of its most recent SEC filing.

-Separately, GSA Capital Partners LLP boosted its holdings in Marker Therapeutics by 376.5% in the third quarter.
-GSA Capital Partners LLP now owns 87,906 shares of the company’s stock valued at $132,000 after acquiring an additional 69,456 shares during the last quarter.
+Separately, GSA Capital Partners LLP boosted its holdings in Marker Therapeutics by 376.5% during the third quarter.
+GSA Capital Partners LLP now owns 87,906 shares of the company’s stock worth $132,000 after buying an additional 69,456 shares during the last quarter.
 Institutional investors own 28.96% of the company’s stock.

 NASDAQ:MRKR opened at $1.53 on Friday.
 Marker Therapeutics, Inc. has a fifty-two week low of $1.32 and a fifty-two week high of $3.43.
 The stock has a market capitalization of $73.48 million, a PE ratio of -2.78 and a beta of 1.29.
 The business’s 50-day simple moving average is $1.57 and its 200-day simple moving average is $1.74.